crukci-bioinformatics/gatk-tools/README.md

 ####Installing and running gatk-tools

-Please see [README](README) file for more information on the utilities available within the package and details of how to install and run the tools from a [pre-packaged release](https://github.com/crukci-bioinformatics/gatk-tools/releases).
+Please see [docs/README](README) file for more information on the utilities available within the package and details of how to install and run the tools from a [pre-packaged release](https://github.com/crukci-bioinformatics/gatk-tools/releases).

-For more information on the utilities available in this package, and how to install and run these tools, please see the [README](README) file.
+For more information on the utilities available in this package, and how to install and run these tools, please see the [docs/README](README) file.

 ####Building from source